Psykotikism/Mutant_Tanks/README.md

 			// 0: OFF
 			// 1: ON
 			"Bomb Hit"						"0"

-			// The power of the Super Tank's explosions.
-			// Minimum: 1 (Smallest and least painful explosion)
-			// Maximum: 9999999999 (Biggest and most painful explosion) "Bomb Power"					"75"

 			// The distance between a survivor and the Super Tank needed to trigger the ability.
 			// Minimum: 1.0 (Closest)